vensko/pint/README.md

 ```
 pint update
 ```
 Downloads all files listed in *sources.list* and combines them into *packages.ini*.
 Never edit *packages.ini* manually, your changes will be lost!
 Use a separate *packages.user.ini* file for custom packages.
+Also triggers *self-update*.
 ```
 pint search [<term>]
 ```